Empowering Reads: A Journey Through Inspirational Books for Women and Girls

 Chimamanda Ngozi Adichie is a Nigerian author and feminist who has written widely about identity, gender and social issues.
 Her TEDx talk, which inspired this book, is a groundbreaking manifesto for gender equality.

 Why read it?
 Adichie’s work aligns with our curriculum’s emphasis on gender equality and women’s rights.
-For adolescent girls navigating a world that often marginalises them, her call for empowerment and inclusion is vital.
+For teenage girls navigating a world that often marginalises them, her call for empowerment and inclusion is vital.
 With eloquence and passion, Adichie breaks down what feminism means today, making it accessible and relatable for people from all walks of life.

 Girl Up